eurkaabc/CUT-RUN-pipeline/README.md

 - **Drosophila melanogaster (`dm6`)**: `/mnt/sda/Public/Database/Drosophila_melanogaster`

 If the required spike-in reference is already available on the server, you can directly proceed to the mapping step below.

+A compressed backup package `Ref(spike_in)` is also provided for transfer to a new server.

+If you use the reference files from `Ref(spike_in)` on another server, you only need to modify the reference/index path in the corresponding mapping script.

+For example:

+- update the reference/index path in `02_map_ecoli.sh` for *E. coli*
+- update the reference/index path in `02_map_dm6.sh` for `dm6`

 <details>
 <summary><strong>If the spike-in reference is not available on your server, click here to download and prepare it</strong></summary>